MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/enable-your-device-for-development.md

 ![From Settings on your phone, choose Update and security](images/devmode-mob.png)

-## Which settings should I choose: sideload apps or Developer Mode?
+## Which setting should I choose: sideload apps or Developer Mode?

 You can enable a device for development, or just for sideloading.